Solar limb faculae: intensity contrast from two vantage points

 \abstract {Small-scale magnetic flux concentrations contribute significantly to the brightness variations of the Sun, yet observing them~-- particularly their magnetic field~-- near the solar limb remains challenging.
 Solar Orbiter offers an unprecedented second vantage point for observing the Sun.
-When combined with observations from the perspective of Earth, this enables simultaneous dual-viewpoint measurements of these magnetic structures, thereby helping to mitigate observational limitations.} {Using such a dual-viewpoint geometry, we characterise the brightness contrast of faculae near the limb as a function of both their associated magnetic field strength and the observation angle.} {We analyse data from Polarimetric and Helioseismic Imager on board Solar Orbiter (SO/PHI), obtained during an observation program conducted in near-quadrature configuration with Earth, in combination with data from the Helioseismic and Magnetic Imager on the Solar Dynamics Observatory (SDO/HMI).
+When combined with observations from the perspective of Earth, this enables simultaneous dual-viewpoint measurements of these magnetic structures, thereby helping to mitigate observational limitations.} {Using such a dual-viewpoint geometry, we characterise the brightness contrast of faculae near the limb as a function of both their associated magnetic field strength and the observation angle.} {We analyse data from the Polarimetric and Helioseismic Imager on board Solar Orbiter (SO/PHI), obtained during an observation program conducted in near-quadrature configuration with Earth, in combination with data from the Helioseismic and Magnetic Imager on the Solar Dynamics Observatory (SDO/HMI).
 The High Resolution Telescope of SO/PHI observed a facular region located near disc centre as seen from its vantage point, while the same region was simultaneously observed near the solar limb by SDO/HMI.
 We identify faculae and determine their magnetic field strength from the disc-centre observations, and combine these with continuum intensity measurements at the limb to derive dual-viewpoint contrast curves.
 We then compare these with contrast curves derived from SDO/HMI alone.} {Using two viewpoints, we consistently find higher facular contrast near the limb than from a single-viewpoint.
-A comparison of the facular line-of-sight magnetic field ($B_{LOS}$) derived from limb observations with that derived from disc-centre observations (and re-projected to the limb) reveals large differences between the two.
-These discrepancies also render magnetic-field-based identification of faculae at the limb unreliable.
-The double-viewpoint observations improve on these limitations, and allow for a more consistent view of the solar magnetic landscape. } {}
+A comparison of the facular line-of-sight magnetic field derived from limb observations with that derived from disc-centre observations (and re-projected to the limb) reveals large differences between the two.
+Co-temporal observations of limb faculae from a second, disc-centre viewpoint enable a more precise determination of their associated magnetic field.} {}

 \keywords{Sun: photosphere -- Sun: magnetic fields -- Sun: faculae}